Shyama Prasad Mukherjee: Opposition to Quit India Movement

 Following the Hindu Mahasabha's official decision to boycott the Quit India movement and the Rashtriya Swayamsevak Sangh's decision of non-participation in the movement.

 Mukherjee wrote a letter to Sir John Herbert, Governor of Bengal as to how they should respond to "Quit India" movement.
 In this letter, dated 26 July 1942 he wrote:

 Let me now refer to the situation that may be created in the province as a result of any widespread movement launched by the Congress.
 Anybody, who during the war, plans to stir up mass feeling, resulting in internal disturbances or insecurity, must be resisted by any Government that may function for the time being.

 Mukherjee in this letter reiterated that the Fazlul Haq-led Bengal Government, along with its alliance partner Hindu Mahasabha would make every possible effort to defeat the Quit India Movement in the province of Bengal and made a concrete proposal in regard to this:

 The question is how to combat this movement (Quit India) in Bengal?
 The administration of the province should be carried on in such a manner that despite the best efforts of the Congress, this movement will fail to take root in the province.
 It should be possible for us, especially responsible Ministers, to be able to tell the public that the freedom for which the Congress has started the movement, already belongs to the representatives of the people.
 In some spheres, it might be limited during an emergency.
 Indians have to trust the British, not for the sake of Britain, not for any advantage that the British might gain, but for the maintenance of the defense and freedom of the province itself.
 You, as Governor, will function as the constitutional head of the province and will be guided entirely on the advice of your Minister.

 The Indian historian R.C.
 Majumdar noted this fact and stated:

 Shyam Prasad ended the letter with a discussion of the mass movement organised by Congress.
 He expressed the apprehension that the movement would create internal disorder and endanger internal security during the war by exciting popular feeling and he opined that any government in power has to suppress it, but that according to him could not be done only by persecution...
 In that letter, he mentioned item-wise the steps to be taken for dealing with the situation...

 During Mukherjee's resignation speech, however, he characterised the policies of the British government towards the movement as "repressive".

-Civilizational Vision

-Mukherjee’s writings and speeches frequently emphasised the concept of rāṣṭra-dharma — the duty of both state and citizen to preserve India’s spiritual heritage while modernising its institutions.
-He upheld sanātana dharma as the moral core of national unity, transcending sectarian divisions.
-He opposed the official narratives of his time but fought consistently for India's independence and pre-eminent position in the world.